EVIDENCE ACTION ACCELERATOR IS OUR ENGINE FOR NEW PROGRAM DEVELOPMENT.

 Stage 5- Launch

 We launch the intervention in a country (or portion thereof), having structured the necessary partnerships – for example, with governments to support and leverage their existing infrastructure – and obtained sufficient funding to implement and test the solution.
 We have launched Syphilis Screening and Treatment for Pregnant Women in Liberia.

-Stage 6- Impact at scale
+Stage 6- Test at scale

 We evaluate implementation at scale to ensure the intervention achieves our expected cost-effective impact.
 We then continue to rigorously monitor its performance, iterating and adjusting the design for optimal delivery.
 We are testing Iron and Folic Acid Supplementation at scale in multiple Indian states.

 Our Project Archive provides information about projects we have exited or terminated, including why we chose not to further pursue those interventions.